Romario-Negreiros/Ecommerce/README.md

 - [x] Start the project.
 - [x] Start creating components styles.
 - [x] Header component with cart icon that shows items quantity in the cart.
-- [x] Store cart items in local storage, so that the user doesn't lost their items when closes the browser.
-- [x] Manage quantity o a single item on cart
+- [x] Manage quantity of a single item on cart
 - [x] Filter products list not only by filter worlds, but also clicking in a category.
-- [ ] Checkout form with validations.
+- [x] Checkout form with validations.
 - [x] Modal with shipping summary.
-- [ ] Checkout component with Material UI for a better looking form
+- [x] Checkout component with Material UI for a better looking form
+- [ ] Create a login form along with the commercejs library
 - [ ] Create avaliations field on detailed page for every product.
 - [ ] Keep track of user's shipping historic, and create a dashboard to see it
 - [ ] Integrate with stripe and commercejs to simulate a complete experience without backend